 After four days hooked up to a different machine that assisted only the right side of his heart, Michael no longer needed a transplant.
 His heart had completely, miraculously healed itself, his body eradicating the virus on its own.
 “He overcame everything,” Dr. Raichlin says.
 “He was very debilitated, but he rebuilt himself.”

-Many patients with Michael’s condition die, or get a heart transplant, or survive but have permanent heart tissue damage.
-But today, as Michael works through his third year of pharmacy school, his heart is in perfect shape.
+Many patients with Michael’s condition die, get a heart transplant, or survive but have permanent heart tissue damage.
+But today, his heart is in perfect shape.
 “I’m so grateful that I got a second chance at life,” he says.

 - 8 Ways to Save on Your Health Care

 - Here’s What Happens to Your Liver When You Quit Drinking Alcohol